Appliance Pick Pack System Overview

 I presented my ideas through task flows and user flows.

-Through displaying the flows, we were able to come up with how each task would be completed and how the user will be able to get there.
+Through displaying the flows, we were able to come up with how each task would be completed and how the user would be able to get there.

-We worked on many iterations of how the barcode scanning process would work.
+We worked through many iterations of how the barcode scanning process could work.
+I shared designs during my design reviews and received feedback from other product designers and design managers.

 REFINE